 Whispers is a very good fine dining restaurant in the beautiful, historic The Hewitt Wellington boutique hotel, though more formal and not as casual as many on the Shore.
 200 Monmouth Ave.

-After lunch head to Hoffman’s Ice Cream & Yogurt for some wonderful ice cream.
+After lunch or dinner head to Hoffman’s Ice Cream & Yogurt for some wonderful ice cream.
 I loved the banana!
 569 Church St., Spring Lake Heights, NJ.

 Sea Girt is another lovely town though smaller than Spring Lake.
 Check out the Beacon House for accommodations at 100 & 104 Beacon Blvd.
 The Parker House hotel/restaurant is across the street and has been there since 1878.
 They have a restaurant, raw bar, upstairs Nightclub and downstairs Tavern.
 290 1st Ave.